IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 ```

 #### Select all rows
 Another useful API method that [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) provides is `selectAll(onlyFilteredData)`.
 By default this method will select all data rows, but if filtering is applied, it will select only the rows that match the filter criteria.
-But if you call the method with *false* parameter `selectAll(false)` will always select all data in the grid, no matter whether filtering is applied.
+But if you call the method with *false* parameter, `selectAll(false)` will always select all data in the grid, even if filtering is applied.
 > **Note** Keep in mind that `selectAll()` will not select the rows that are deleted.

 #### Deselect all rows
 [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) provides `deselectAll(onlyFilteredData)` method, which by default will deselect all data rows, but if filtering is applied will deselect only the rows that match the filter criteria.
-But if you call the method with *false* parameter `deselectAll(false)`, it will always clear the row selection state no matter whether filtering is applied.
+But if you call the method with *false* parameter, `deselectAll(false)` will always clear all row selection state even if filtering is applied.

 #### How to get selected rows
 If you need to see which rows are currently selected, you can get their row ids with the `selectedRows()` method.